m-elwin/crazy_turtle/README.md

 Demonstration package for ME495.
 This README is intentionally vague.
 Figuring out how this package works and filling in the details is part of the exercise.
-Fill in the blanks between `<angle brackets>` with your answer.
+Replace the the blanks marked with `<angle brackets>` with your answer.
 Unless otherwise specified, list the command and all arguments that you passed to it.

 ## Setup Instructions